Between October 1941 and the end of

 Plans to display the shield presented to Northwich by the Admiralty and the plaque presented by the town to HMS Witch

-at the Remembrance Day Service in St Helen Witton Church came to nothing
+at the Remembrance Day Service in St Helen Witton Church in 2020 came to nothing

 when the Lockdown forced cancellation of the Service